brianrodri/vim-sort-folds/README.md

 ![](https://raw.github.com/obreitwi/vim-sort-folds/master/doc/demo.gif)

 Sorting folds is way too tedious in vanilla vim...
 We're forced to:
- 1. Join the lines of each individual into one
+ 1. Join the lines of each individual fold into one
  2. Run `:sort` on them
  3. Split the lines back up